 What Damage Will Night Guards Prevent?

-If you are a bruxist, that is, you are in the habit of clenching or grinding your teeth, you are likely to suffer from the following problems.
-Teeth guards will help avoid these:
+If you are a bruxir, that is, if you have the habit of clenching or grinding your teeth, you are likely to suffer from the following problems.
+Night guards will help avoid these issues:

-- Aches- If you are a bruxist, you are very likely to suffer from frequent aches in the head, neck, or the jaws.
+- Aches- If you are a bruxir, you are very likely to suffer from frequent aches in head, neck or the jaws.
 This occurs due to excessive tension in the jaw muscles while clenching or grinding teeth.

-- Changed Bite- That is a very unpleasant prospect.
-Tooth wear due to grinding and clenching will also gradually reduce the length of your molars.
-That will result in a ‘close’ bite.
-A close bite can change the very shape of your face and adversely affect your smile.
+- Changed Bite- Teeth wear due to grinding and clenching will also gradually reduce the crown height of your teeth, which then will result in a “collapsed bite.”
+A collapsed bite can change the shape of your face and adversely affect your smile.
 People with a collapsed bite experience more problems with their teeth such as sensitivity, cracking and periodontal issues.

-- Tooth Sensitivity– How would you fell about your teeth becoming sensitive to hot and cold. worn out tooth surfaces may cause your teeth to become sensitive to the feeling of hot and cold foods.
-This limits the variety of food you can consume and detracts from the quality of life.
+- Tooth Sensitivity– Worn out teeth may cause your teeth to become sensitive to hot and cold temperatures.
+This limits the variety of food you can consume and reduces your quality of life.

-- Tooth damage– This extreme damage can also not be ruled out.
-Excessive pressure on your teeth due to involuntary grinding or clenching can cause them to crack, chip, or even break.
-This is particularly possible when the teeth have already worn out over the years.
+- Tooth damage– Excessive pressure and stress on your teeth due to involuntary grinding or clenching can cause them to crack, chip or even break all the way down to the roots.
+Cracked tooth syndrome is common for chronic grinders.

 Types of Nightguards

-You can get one of two main types of night guards.
-You can buy off-the-shelf night guards or you can have them custom-made for your teeth.
-Both techniques have merits and demerits.
+You can get one of two types of night guards.
+You can purchase them from other the counter or have them custom-made using dental impressions or molds made in the dental office.

 Please remember that using night guards is not a treatment for the underlying cause of bruxism.
 They will simply act to reduce the effect of bruxism on your teeth and your smile.
-The actual cause of bruxism must be investigated by your dentist and physician by studying your medical history, direct discussion with you, and possibly with the help of laboratory tests.
-Therefore, if you or any of your loved ones have a habit of teeth grinding or clenching, you should not take this matter lightly and take them to a dentist immediately.
+The actual cause of bruxism must be investigated by your dentist by studying your medical and dental history.
+Therefore, if you or any of your loved ones have a habit of teeth grinding or clenching, you should not take this matter lightly and take them to the dentist immediately.
 After all, a healthy smile is a beautiful smile!

 Our patients love being treated at our locations, with consistent 5-star ratings across the board.